 St Andrew’s church at the junction of Gallowgate and Newgate was just within Newcastle’s medieval walls.
 Dating from the twelfth century, its dedication to Scotland’s patron saint may be rooted in the period when Scottish King, David I and his successor Malcolm IV, virtually ruled Newcastle from 1149 to 1157.
 Ironically, the Scots bombarded the church with canon fire during the Civil War in 1644.

 Grainger Town: the Grand Plan

 Between 1824 and 1839 the builder Richard Grainger (1797-1861) transformed Newcastle, shifting its centre northward away from the town’s medieval riverside heart.
 The son of a Quayside porter, Grainger set up a brick-laying business aged 20 and his influence grew through his network of clients.

-In his bid to develop these 12 acres of land Grainger submitted plans to the town council after shrewdly moving his legal account to the firm of solicitor John Clayton.
+In his bid to develop the 12 acres of what had been Anderson’s land, Grainger submitted plans to the town council after shrewdly moving his legal account to the firm of solicitor John Clayton.
 Clayton also happened to be Newcastle’s Town Clerk so Grainger’s plans were naturally approved.

-Nine new streets of impressive neo-classical design were built including the major thoroughfares of Grey Street, Grainger Street and Clayton Street.
-Most of the work was carried out by the North Shields born architect John Dobson (1787-1865) including the crowning glory of Grey Street but there were other architects involved, notably Benjamin Green who designed the Theatre Royal and the famous monument to Earl Grey which form the focal point of the whole development.
+Grainger demolished Anderson Place house, building Grey Street and Grainger Street in its former grounds.
+Grey Street, Grainger Street and Clayton Street were among the nine new streets of impressive neo-classical design that were built.
+The whole development was mostly the work of the North Shields-born architect John Dobson (1787-1865) but there were other architects involved, notably Benjamin Green who designed the Theatre Royal and the famous monument to Earl Grey which still forms the focal point for Newcastle city centre.